Giuspru/WorkFLow-FPGA_BOOST/README.md

 ## 2. Software Implementation

-For each project you wish to implement, a dedicated folder will be created with the name of the operation you intend to perform, or a name that clearly describes its purpose.
+For each project you wish to implement, a dedicated folder it will be created with the name of the operation you intend to perform, or a name that clearly describes its purpose.

 Each project folder will contain the following main files: